13. Packages, Testing, and Continuous Integration#

 The next step is to add this project to Git version control.

 • First, we will need to create an empty GitHub Repository of the same name (but with a .jl extension).
-Choose the + button to “Create a new repository”
+Choose to create a “new” repository from the Repositories tab on GitHub.

 ../_images/new_package_vscode_2.png